ExpressGateway/express-gateway.io/docs/policies/headers.md

 ### Description

-The Headers policy allows you to forward arbitrary values from the gateway as headers in the responseo object.
+The Headers policy allows you to forward arbitrary values from the gateway as headers in the response object.

 ### Usage

-To enable the Expression policy, add `headers` in [gateway.config.yml][gateway.config.yml] in the [policies][policies] section.
+To enable the Headers policy, add `headers` in [gateway.config.yml][gateway.config.yml] in the [policies][policies] section.

 ```yaml
 policies: